denilsonsa/gamepad-cheatsheet/_gamepads/Google_Stadia.md

 4. Follow the instructions in the firmware update page to load and install the new firmware.
     * After receiving the new firmware, but before installing it, the controller will be recognized as `idVendor=15a2, idProduct=0073`, as a *USB COMPOSITE DEVICE* from *FREESCALE SEMICONDUCTOR INC.*.
 5. Finally, after the firmware is installed and the device reboots, it will be recognized again as `idVendor=18d1, idProduct=9400`, as a *Stadia Controller* from *Google LLC*.

+You can exit the firmware loading mode by holding the STADIA button for 10 seconds to force the controller to power off.

 ## More images